Alabama Freedom Center for the Blind

-The Alabama Freedom Center for the Blind’s (AFCB) mission is to guide adults who are blind/low vision through the necessary skills and processes of adjustment to blindness so that the student can lead the independent, productive, and fulfilling life of his or her choice.
+The Alabama Freedom Center for the Blind’s (AFCB) mission is to guide adults who are blind through the necessary skills and processes of adjustment to blindness so that the student can lead the independent, productive, and fulfilling life of his or her choice.

 The Alabama Freedom Center for the Blind Purpose

-Alabama Institute for Deaf and Blind (AIDB) and Alabama Department of Rehabilitation Services (ADRS) has recognized the need for a residential training facility for the blind located in an urban environment which utilizes the nontraditional instructional and philosophical methodology of Structured Discovery.
+Alabama Institute for Deaf and Blind (AIDB) and Alabama Department of Rehabilitation Services (ADRS) have recognized the need for a residential training facility for the blind located in an urban environment that utilizes the nontraditional instructional and philosophical methodology of Structured Discovery.

-Through the classes taught, experiences provided and the relationships developed with staff and other students, participants come to internalize the truth about blindness — that it is a part of who they are — just as any other characteristic, like skin color, height or gender.
-With that acceptance, each student can then rise to the level of his or her true potential unfettered by artificial limitations as defined by societal misconceptions.
+Through the classes taught, experiences provided, and the relationships developed with staff and other students, participants come to internalize the truth about blindness — that it is a part of who they are — just as any other characteristic, like skin color, height or gender.
+With that acceptance, each student can then rise to the level of their true potential unfettered by artificial limitations as defined by societal misconceptions.

 Alabama Freedom Center for the Blind (AFCB) Overview